 Therefore, 7,000 * $0.08 = $ 560

-This means that only $ 560 is supposed to be taxed at favorable rates while the remaining dividends would be taxed at ordinary income tax rates.
+It means that only $ 560 is supposed to be taxed at favorable rates while the remaining dividends would be taxed at ordinary income tax rates.

 How to Reduce your Tax on Qualified Dividends?

 - The best way to reduce taxes on dividends is by putting dividend earning stocks in retirement accounts.
-The best part of retirement account i.e., that the money earned will remain free from tax implications.
+The best part of retirement account i.e, that the money earned will remain free from tax implications.
 However, one will still feel the need to pay taxes prior or later to the contribution of money, but will not have to pay taxes as savings grow for the retirement account.

-- One must select a retirement account based on his or her personal requirements.
+- One must select a retirement account based on his or her requirements.
 Roth IRA and 401(k) plan are two commonly used options.
 Roth IRA takes after-tax money while a 401(K) plan is sponsored by the employer where he might take pre-tax money while the employee will have to pay income tax at the time of withdrawal of funds.

-Qualified vs Ordinary Dividends
+Qualified vs. Ordinary Dividends

-- The minimum ordinary income tax rate is 10 percent whereas, for a qualified dividend tax rate the same is 0 percent.
+- The minimum ordinary income tax rate is 10 percent, whereas, for a qualified dividend tax rate, the same is 0 percent.

-Qualified vs Non Qualified Dividends
+Qualified vs. Non Qualified Dividends

-- Non-qualified are taxed at a normal tax rate in the case of individuals since these fail to qualify for a lower level of tax preference.
+- Non-qualified are taxed at a standard tax rate in the case of individuals since these fail to qualify for a lower level of tax preference.
 Qualified rates are way lower than the regular income tax rate applied to non-qualified or ordinary dividends.

 - Examples of non-qualified dividends are dividends paid by REITs (real estate investment trusts), MLPs (master limited partnerships), tax-exempt entities, dividends that are paid on ESO (employee stock options), money market accounts or savings.
-Dividends received in IRA, one-time (special) dividends are also such examples.
+Dividends received in IRA, and one-time (special) dividends are also such examples.

 Capital gain tax is normally lower than the ordinary income tax rate.
-This is why these are most preferred since it allows investors to reduce their tax burden.
+This reason is why these are most preferred since it allows investors to reduce their tax burden.
 The dividend that comes from an American entity or a qualifying international company which is not remarked as an unqualified dividend with the IRS and meets the required holding period can only be deemed as a qualified dividend.

-Dividends paid by REITs (Real estate investment trusts), MLPs (Master limited partnerships), tax-exempted companies, dividends that are paid on ESO (employee stock options), money market accounts or savings, etc are few types of non-qualified dividends.
+Dividends paid by REITs (Real estate investment trusts), MLPs (Master limited partnerships), tax-exempted companies, dividends that are paid on ESO (employee stock options), money market accounts, or savings, etc. are few types of non-qualified dividends.

-This has been a guide to what are qualified dividends and its definition.
+This article has been a guide to what are qualified dividends and its definition.
 Here we discuss how qualified dividends work along with practical examples and calculations and ways to reduce tax on it.
 You can learn more about financing from the following articles –